smizell/api-design-systems/docs/index.md

 # API Design Systems

 An API Design System is a collection of curated standards, guidelines, practices, and principles aimed at helping teams build consistent, quality APIs.
+If this is your first time checking this out, have a look at the [example](example.md), read the overview below, and check out the [guidelines](guidelines.md).
+The [specification](specification.md) has more technical details about the format.

 ## Overview